MCxQC/Hello-World/README.md

 	    if ProcessExist(mEvent['pid'])
 	        ProcessSetPriority('High', mEvent['pid'])
 	    else
-	        WinExeCmd.MsgBox('MSPaint does not exist.', 'WinExeCommander', A_WinDir '\system32\user32.dll|Icon4')
+	        WinExeCmd.MsgBox('MSPaint does not exist.', 'WinExeCommander', 'iconx')
 	}

 * To identify a device